 Cholesterol and the Animal Based Diet

-While it's tempting to simply say no, it's more complex than that.
-An animal-based diet will influence cholesterol levels, so the real question is whether cholesterol negatively impacts us.
+I often get asked if our supplements affect cholesterol.
+While it is tempting to simply say 'no', it's more complex than that.
+An animal-based diet will influence cholesterol levels, so the real question is whether cholesterol negatively impacts us?

-This is an old argument that has been debunked by many scholars.
-Dr. Paul Mason, a researcher and advocate for low-carb, animal-based diets, recently shared insights in his lecture titled "Decoding Atherosclerosis: The Clotting Theory and Seed Oil Toxicity".
+This is an age old argument that has been debunked by many scholars.
+Dr. Paul Mason, a researcher and advocate for low-carb animal-based diets, recently shared insights in his lecture titled 'Decoding Atherosclerosis: The Clotting Theory and Seed Oil Toxicity'.
 Watch it here.
+Oxidative stress in the blood can trigger clotting, a significant risk factor for heart attacks.
+This condition often involves blood clots forming in the presence of oxidised LDL, influenced by:

-So, do our supplements contribute to cholesterol?
+Do our supplements contribute to cholesterol?
 No.

 Does an animal-based diet contribute to cholesterol?
 Yes.